Q: What is Induction heating and how does it work?

 Q: Where can I send in a unit for repair?

 A: Units can be sent to our headquarters at 1175 Jansen Farm Court, Elgin, IL 60123.
-We ask that you include all of your attachments plus good contact information so that once our Repairs Department looks over the tool, we can contact you about the needed repairs.
+We ask that you include all of your attachments plus the attached form so that once our Repairs Department looks over the tool, we can contact you about the needed repairs.
+Download the form here.

 Q: How long do repairs take?